CorinaMurg/html-tag-quiz/README.md

 <img style="float: right;" src="https://docs.google.com/uc?export=download&id=1r6VFuraC-5l9PF4JKn9A4Rhmm-4VelI7" alt="submit pull request" />

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

-## Where to go from here?

-Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll encounter often as a contributor!

-Celebrate your contribution and share it with your friends and followers on your social media accounts.

-Now let's get you started with your next contribution, wether on this or any other great open source projects on GitHub.

 Have fun 👻!